Carolista/swd-unit2-java-art-gallery-project/README.md

     # yarn dev
     ```

-🟢 The frontend application will start, typically at `http://localhost:5173`, which is where you will find the application in the browser.
+🟢 The frontend application will start and can be found in a browser, typically at `http://localhost:5173`.

 ---